Grawnya/boutique-ado/README.md

 * `var elements = stripe.elements();` to create an instance of Stripe elements.
 * `var card = elements.create('card', {style: style});` to create a card, with the form box having a particular style and mount it to a relevant div i.e. `card.mount('#card-element');`.
 * Note that in the `checkout`'s app `forms.py`, `'stripe-style-input'` style was added.
 To make all the other fields follow that CSS, add that class to all the stripe classes.
+\
+&nbsp;
+### Add Card Functionality
+* Add a JS function to deal with realtime validation errors on the card element.
+Html can be added to an element by surrounding the HTML text with `"``" `  tags either side of the HTML block.
+* Stripe works with payment intents, so the process will occur when the user goes to the checkout page, the checkout view will create the paymentIntent and Stripe returns a client_secret to the template.
+In the JS on the client side, the `confirmCardPayment` method is called to verify the card.
+* Update the `checkout` view in the `views.py` file in the `checkout` app to include the `bag_content` context for the Stripe payment.
+* `pip3 install stripe` to install Stripe.
+* Import Stripe at the top of the `views.py` from the `checkout` app, and import `settings` as well.
+* In `settings.py`, add `STRIPE_CURRENCY = 'usd'` and add the `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` variables.
+In this example, they need to be inputted everytime in the CLI as `export STRIPE_PUBLIC_KEY=pk_test_51N2fW4EVxEJFT91WjxVyEVJW7JKQa4SByO5Pr1TugsdNlJHjVaxpMmzHhxPkVIVSnNw8QpzwY1fvisnr9MVqUYmn00YUPFKBaM` unless they are added as a constant in the GitPod variable.
+But as Code Anywhere becomes popular with the course, follow the secret environment variable examples in the last couple django sample projects for PP5.
+* Add the `paymentIntent` details to the `checkout` app's `views.py`, rewriting elements to read them directly from the intent's output.